valicm/commerce_exchanger/README.md

 See `\Drupal\commerce_exchanger\Annotation\CommerceExchangerProvider`
 for available properties on CommerceExchangerProvider annotation plugin type.

 In most cases it would be enough to make proper annotation type and implement two functions inside your plugin:
 `\Drupal\commerce_exchanger\Plugin\Commerce\ExchangerProvider\ExchangerProviderRemoteInterface::apiUrl`
 `\Drupal\commerce_exchanger\Plugin\Commerce\ExchangerProvider\ExchangerProviderRemoteInterface::getRemoteData`

 Note that function `getRemoteData()` should return array keyed as examples below.
-If you follow that format, you don't need to implement anything more in your plugin.
+If you follow that format, you don't need to implement anything more in your plugin. see `\Drupal\commerce_exchanger\Plugin\Commerce\ExchangerProvider\ExchangerProviderRemoteBase::processRemoteData`
 ```
 ['HRK' => '1.3', 'USD' => '1.666']
 ```

 or

 ```
 ['base' => 'USD', 'rates' => ['HRK' => '1.3', 'EUR' => '1.666']]
 ```

 Both formats are supported.
-First is mostly used when you know your base currency or it is defined by end provider
+First is mostly used when you know your base currency, or it is defined by end provider
 (see plugin annotation for European Central Bank).

 Second format is redundant, but it is used as fallback on Fixer.io free account.
-There your base currency is based upon your profile on Fixer.io and can be different from what you are using in Drupal.
+There your base currency, is based upon your profile on Fixer.io and can be different from what you are using in Drupal.

 MAINTAINERS